waynodiablo/Oystercard/bookmark_manager/24_signing_out.md

 ## Learning Objectives covered

-* Construct a form for signing in ('authenticating') a user
 * Use session to manage a user's authenticated state
 * Create a basic registration/authentication system from scratch